WordPress/translate-w-org-env/README.md

 # Local development environment for translate.wordpress.org

-This repo is a WIP, so don't use it to develop.

-This repo allows you to install a local development environment:
+This project allows you to install a local development environment:
 - using a Docker environment.
 - Using a local environment: LAMP, LEMP, XAMPP, MAMP, Laravel Valet,...
 One local environment where you install a web server (usually Apache or NGINX), a database (usually MySQL or MariaDB) and PHP.
 We will use the LAMP term to